 Each year, thousands of people are admitted to hospital as a result of heat-related ailments, such as severe sunburn, heat exhaustion or heatstroke.
 With temperatures soaring over the next few days, we all need to play our part in keeping our loved ones and elderly neighbours safe during the hot weather.

-Extremely hot weather poses a number of health risks and those particularly vulnerable are babies and young children; the elderly; and people with serious chronic conditions.
+Extremely hot weather poses a number of health risks.
+Those particularly vulnerable are babies and young children; the elderly; and people with underlying health conditions.

 The main risks, as outlined by the NHS, are: